 Our aim is to provide a care home with nursing that offers support and stimulation to help individuals maximise their potential physical, intellectual, emotional and social capacity within an individual person-centred plan.
 The people we support have the right to live as normal a life as possible and to have the respect of those who support them.

 Wisteria Lodge and Stable Lodge are specialist care homes, each with 10 places for young people with learning and/or physical disabilities.
 They offer superb purpose-built facilities with track hoisting throughout.
 Each single room provides en-suite facilities.
-A spa pool is available to all the people we support along with sensory and physiotherapy rooms.
+A spa pool is available to all the people we support along with a sensory room.

 - Experienced staff team